Delivered by Ms Kristel Lõuk, Deputy Permanent Representative of Estonia

-I have the honour to speak on behalf of Latvia, Lithuania and my own country, Estonia.
-We align ourselves with the statement delivered by the European Union.
+I speak on behalf of the Baltic countries – Latvia, Lithuania and my own country Estonia.